 Comparing the parking strategies to the MAPS preferred scenarios is challenging since the modeled cordon pricing scenarios had significant transportation investments, which made alternative modes more attractive than the baseline.
-However, the study team did analyze the performance of a cordon pricing scenario (\$3 peak fee for autos crossing the cordon during the AM and PM peak periods) without the transportation investments in order to compare the performance of a cordon based approach versus a parking fee based approach.
-The results indicate that cordon based pricing would likely be significantly more effective (more than twice) in reducing VMT and VHD as well as having a greater influence over mode shift for fees of similar amount (i.e., Strategy 4B).
-The higher effectiveness of cordon based strategies can be explained by the fact that the downtown parking strategies do not apply directly to the approximately 110,000 daily vehicle through trips with origins and destinations outside the pricing or policy area (close to 50,000 of which occur during the AM and PM peak periods; an additional 70,000 vehicle trips-30,000 during the AM and PM peak periods-pass through the policy area by traversing freeways).
+However, the study team did analyze the performance of a cordon pricing scenario (\$3 peak fee for autos crossing the cordon during the AM and PM peak periods, \$6 max per day.) without the transportation investments in order to compare the performance of a cordon based approach versus a parking fee based approach.
+The results indicate that cordon based pricing would likely be significantly more effective (more than twice) in reducing VMT and VHD as well as having a greater influence over mode shift for fees of a similar amount (i.e., Strategy 4B).
+The higher effectiveness of cordon based strategies can be explained by the fact that the downtown parking strategies do not apply directly to the approximately 110,000 daily vehicle through trips with origins and destinations outside the pricing or policy area (close to 50,000 of which occur during the AM and PM peak periods, representing approximately 16% of all driving trips.).
 In addition, those pass-through driving trips may be more sensitive to price changes since they are not paying the higher parking costs typical for downtown destinations.
-Therefore, from a technical standpoint, cordon pricing may be a more effective tool at managing congestion than the parking based approaches and may be easier to implement since all equipment and collection can be done in the public right of way and does not involve the development of equipment in or for private garages.
+Therefore, from a technical standpoint, a cordon based pricing tool may be more effective than a parking based pricing approach.